Pollen is Not The ProblemNatural Remedies

 While pollen does indeed make you sneeze if you get a noseful of it, is it really necessary to dread spring every single year knowing that Visine and allergy meds will be your constant companion to deal with watery eyes and congestion for at least a month or two?
 Is this something you just have to resign yourself to and live with?

 The truth is that seasonal allergies are much more than a nuisance.
 They are one of the mildest forms of autoimmune disease and a gentle warning by the body that more autoimmunity problems are on the way if the gut imbalance that is causing them is not dealt with effectively.

 Hippocrates noted that “all disease begins in the gut”.
-This includes seasonal allergies like hay fever.
+This includes seasonal allergies like allergic rhinitis or hay fever.

 Dealing with seasonal allergies using over the counter or prescription meds is like cutting the wire to the flashing oil light on the dashboard of your car and pretending that the car is no longer low on oil.
 Such an approach guarantees that the problem will get worse over time and most likely lead to more serious autoimmune problems in the future such as asthma, eczema, psoriasis, fibromyalgia, lupus, celiac, migraines, MS, diabetes, arthritis and the list goes on.